Semuc Champey is beautiful, enchanting, and paradise-like and It is definitely worth getting there – if you do it right!

 Staying in a Jungle Eco Lodge near Semuc Champey - pros and cons

-- Incredible jungle surrounding
+- Incredible jungle surrounding and experience

 - You will be closer to the Semuc pools and often able to walk there